 Click here for more information on UMass Lowell's Master's Degree in Security Studies: Critical Infrastructure Protection Concentration.

 New students register for courses using UMass Lowell's New Student Non-Degree Course Registration Form.
-Follow the instructions for registering included on the form.
 Existing students register for their courses online by logging in to the secure Student Information System (SIS).

 Please see Fee Schedule below.